Skip to main content

 QUALIFICATIONS

 Students from any 2-year or 4-year college or university may apply provided they have achieved a grade of B or higher in General Biology (cell and molecular) as well as Chemistry courses for majors.
 Additional biology courses in genetics, immunology, or related areas will be considered but are not required.
+Priority will be given to qualified students who have not already participated in summer research programs and are enrolled at institutions without extensive undergraduate research opportunities.
+Participants in the

 PROGRAM STRUCTURE

-Participants in the MBCP Program will engage in full-time laboratory research throughout the 10-week program.
+Participants in the REU Program will engage in full-time laboratory research throughout the 10-week program.
 Research experiences will be complemented by two-hour weekly meetings during which trainees will practice communicating their research activities and engage in professional development activities.
 Sample topics include: Scientific Career Paths; What is Biotech?; and Your Next Degree.

 Participants and mentors will meet weekly throughout the internship to discuss their respective research experiences and career aspirations.
 Mentors will assist students in developing an individual plan to help participants define their short- and long-term goals.
 Social events planned throughout the program will build camaraderie among students.

-The MBCP Program culminates with a symposium open to all of The Wistar Institute’s scientists where each participant will present a poster explaining their research experience.
+The REU Program culminates with a symposium open to all of The Wistar Institute’s scientists where each participant will present a poster explaining their research experience.
 This will be followed by a certificate presentation, a student speaker, and a closing reception.

 APPLICATION CRITERIA